doublecloud/transfer/examples/airbyte_adapter/README.md

 ## Conclusion

-This example provides a complete end-to-end Ingestion Solution using Github API, Clickhouse, and a Transfer application.
+This example provides a complete end-to-end Ingestion Solution using GitHub API, Clickhouse, and a Transfer application.
 You can use it to demonstrate how data can be replicated from Unstructured API Source to a Clickhouse data platform for real-time processing.